fyfirman/eko-docs/src/content/docs/tools/overview.md

 ---
 title: Overview
-description: This guide introduces the built-in tools in eko and how to customize tools.
+description: This guide introduces the built-in tools in Eko and how to customize tools.
 ---

 ## What are Tools?